Who is Kate?

 - Read or download your chosen document

 These could be notifications required by law, invoices, certificates like the ones we send you for your tax return and other important documents that you retain for your records.
-Tap the bell icon and then ‘Documents’ to see them.
+Tap the bell icon and then ‘Messages’ to see them.

 KBC Mobile users don’t receive documents by post as standard.